Is Fruit Still Part of a Healthy Diet?

 Why Fruit Might Hinder Weight Loss

-Fruit is high in the simple sugar fructose, which is the main reason why many people trying to lose weight remove it from their diet.
+Fruit is high in the simple sugar fructose, which is the main reason why many people trying to lose weight or reduce their sugar intake remove it from their diet.
 Unlike glucose, the most common simple sugar that's sent to your muscles, brain, and other organs for them to use as energy, fructose is only processed by your liver.
 Why is that bad?
 If your liver already has ample energy, there is a higher likelihood that your liver will repackage the excess fructose as fat, saving it for use at a later time.
-While this is a biochemical truth, its impact on your waistline is blown out of proportion, especially when you consider that fruit isn't even one of the top five sources of fructose in the American diet.
+While this is a biochemical truth, its impact on your waistline is blown out of proportion, especially when you consider that fruit isn't even one of the most common sources of fructose in the American diet.

 More relevant reasons why fruit should not be given the 'eat as much as you want' label: When you're trying to lose weight, calories and carbohydrates matter.
 One banana contains 100 calories and 27 grams of carbohydrates.
 One apple can contain as much as 115 calories and 30 grams of carbohydrates.